Links to other documents:

 Other large businesses involved in IBE (with executives on the Board) are: Burton, Lloyds Bank, Esso, BT, and the Post Office.
 Your view of how effective or sincere IBE is will be no doubt coloured by your view of the social responsibility of these businesses!

-the actual companies involved: Rio Tinto (which has a very bad record of
+involved: Rio Tinto (which has a very bad record of exploiting the mineral

 Digby Jones, Director General of the CBI, said in 2002: “BITC has shown that voluntary action by business is the most sustainable way in which companies can build trust with their key stakeholders.”
 This provokes two thoughts: doesn’t the word “voluntary” reveal the motivation for CSR is often fear of regulation?
 And hasn’t the word “sustainable” been degraded being used in statements such as this!

-The rationale for this approach was given above (section 4 (f)), and it was noted that a number of organisations and individuals inside businesses have advocated it.
+The rationale for this approach was given above, and it was noted that a number of organisations and individuals inside businesses have advocated it.
 However, here the question is whether a business that is structured this way will be more socially responsible.
 This is not so easy to answer… Perhaps the idea remains theoretical?

 Robertson (1974) in fact argued that enterprises would need to have new structures in order to represent the interests of 'stakeholders.'
 In fact he went so far as to say that they should dominate the Boards of such businesses.
 This seems to me to be entirely logical, but I know of no businesses that have gone this far!

 There is a similarity between this hypothetical new structure and some employee-owned enterprises such as the John Lewis Partnership.
-I will return to the question of worker/employee-ownership below (section 5 d (v) ).
+I will return to the question of worker/employee-ownership below.
 However, a glance at John Lewis’s statements about its social responsibility (see the web references below) does not reveal any difference between this declaration of principles and a host of other such statements – emanating sometimes form the least socially responsible companies!!

 Under this heading I would include a number of businesses that share the view that it is possible to be socially responsible, or ethical, within the current commercial environment, mainly by adopting a set of values that reflect a concern for society, the workers, the environment etc.